userzimmermann/python-modeled.netconf/README.md

 ```

-... and plug it to the `TuringMachine`.
+And plug it to the `TuringMachine`.
 This will create a new class which will be derived
-from both the `YANG` module adapter and the `TuringMachine` class...
+from both the `YANG` module adapter and the `TuringMachine` class: